apnadkarni/blt/doc/drawerset.rst

   Returns the number of drawers in the *drawerset*.

 *pathName* **slide** *drawerName dx dy*
-  Slides *drawerName* the designated distance.  *DrawerName* may be a label, index, or tag and may refer to multiple drawers (for example "all").  *Dx* and *dy* are integers.
+  Slides *drawerName* the distance designated by *dx* or *dy*.
+  *DrawerName* may be a label, index, or tag and may refer to multiple drawers (for example "all").  *Dx* and *dy* are integers.
 Negative values indicate to close the drawer, positive values open the drawer.
 If the side of the drawer is "left" or "right" only *dx* is considered.
 If the side of the drawer is "top" or "bottom" only *dy* is considered.

 *pathName* **tag add** *tag* ?\ *drawerName* ... ?
   Adds the tag to one of more drawers. *Tag* is an arbitrary string that can